Course schedule, links to readings & assignments

 "Color Coded: Racial Descriptors in Television Coverage of Intercollegiate Sports" -- Rada & Wulfemeyer

-What we will do in class: Presentation VIII, discuss McCarthyism, media & sport
+What we will do in class: Presentation VII, discuss readings

 What is due next session: Read the following: